 SaaS for Atlassian tools

 Atlassian provides a SaaS option for businesses that want to access their tools without any advance customisation or complex data and security needs.
-With services like Jira Cloud, Confluence Cloud, and BitBucket Cloud, you buy your licenses based on the number of users and just sign on to access the software.
+With services like Jira Cloud, Confluence Cloud, and Bitbucket Cloud, you buy your licence based on the number of users and just sign on to access the software.

-Adaptavist Operate and Adaptavist Enterprise Cloud, typically including a packaged Server or Data Center cloud deployment with a suite of back-end platform management services.
+Adaptavist Operate and Adaptavist Enterprise Cloud typically include a packaged Server or Data Center cloud deployment with a suite of back-end platform management services.
 While Adaptavist Assist delivers application administration for both Atlassian software and your other collaboration tools.

 Whether you’re looking for IaaS, PaaS, or SaaS solutions, there are three degrees of cloud deployment to choose from: public cloud, hybrid, and private cloud (essentially using virtualisation and resource management tools to deploy resources on-prem).

 To maximise the benefits of cloud computing, you’ll need to deploy on public cloud.
 This is where all cloud resources, such as applications and infrastructure, are delivered over the internet by a third-party server provider like world-leading AWS.

 With a public cloud deployment, while you’ll have no control and limited visibility over where the service is hosted, you’ll only pay for the computing resources you use.
 And you’ll enjoy high deployment speeds, automated deployments, and flexible scaling options to meet your business’s changing demands.

 There are several challenges your organisation might face when it comes to migration.
 Accepting this new technology is a big one.
 Everyone needs to understand the benefits moving to the cloud can bring for adoption to soar, including the industry-compliant security embedded into AWS (or your preferred provider).
 Otherwise, people won’t trust their tools and they’ll continue to keep data on local servers.